launchscout/wasmio_2025/assets/slides.md

 ---

+# Let's break it!

+---

 # Wasmex future
 - Implement resources
 - Get people using it!
 - **Extending SAAS platforms with wasm components**
+- Polyglot LiveView (or similar)

 ---